Ever felt like an imposter or fraud in business? Like you were just about to be busted and ejected from the building? Rest assured: you’re not alone.

 “I have written eleven books,” says Maya Angelou.
 “But each time I think, ‘uh oh, they’re going to find out now.
 I’ve run a game on everybody, and they’re going to find me out.’”

-So if you’re not selling a Ponzi scheme or doing insider trading, how do you get over the imposter syndrome so you can do your best work?
+So if you’re not selling a Ponzi scheme or doing insider trading, how do you live with imposter syndrome, so you can get on and do your best work?

 Overcoming your imposter